cobwebscripts/yahoo-finance-downloader/README.md

 # yahoo-finance-downloader
-A simple downloader/scraper for yahoo finance.
+A simple downloader/scraper for yahoo finance written in Python.